Required Test Scores

 UCSC Test Reporting Code: 4860

 After you submit your application you will be able to see what materials we have from you via the Status Page on the application.
+Scores must be reported electronically; we will not accept paper test score reports, and we will not look up individual scores.

 Graduate Division's Graduate Record Examination (GRE) Information.